 Not everyone who is sentenced to death is executed.
-Since the punishment is permanent, the U.S. legal system provides many opportunities for the defense to avoid it.
-Between 1973 and 2013, around 75% of those who received the death penalty were not executed.
-Around one-third had their sentences overturned on appeal.
-Reasons included:
+Since the punishment is permanent, the U.S. legal system provides many opportunities for the defense to appeal it.

 - The underlying statute was unconstitutional.